About the books

 Through interactions with residents and the homeless outside his door, Henry develops from an idealistic young person avoiding the complexities of a disreputable fortune, into a man who accepts the opportunity to direct that wealth toward a broader good.
 Key relationships fostering Henry’s growth are his fast-talking lawyer; a homeless artist; and a love interest from the building with financial secrets of her own.
 The novel looks at the complex relationships we have with money and perceptions of wealth.

 This gem of a novel is equal parts wit and heart.
-Set in a Manhattan luxury condominium and its environs, Doorman Wanted is written with flair and elegance and has a cast of believable characters whose actions surprise, infuriate and ultimately, inspire us.
+Set in a Manhattan luxury condominium and its environs, Doorman Wanted is written with flair and elegance and has a cast of believable characters whose actions surprise, infuriate and ultimately, inspire us.— Lorna Landvik, author of Last Circle of Love

-With the deft touch of a master storyteller, Glenn Miller brings us into the life of a New York City apartment building and peoples it with individuals whom we want to know With a style that flows like a soft breeze and characters as distinctive as the city in which they live, Doorman Wanted is a delightful, meaningful and important book that belongs on the top shelf of any library.
+With the deft touch of a master storyteller, Glenn Miller brings us into the life of a New York City apartment building and peoples it with individuals whom we want to know With a style that flows like a soft breeze and characters as distinctive as the city in which they live, Doorman Wanted is a delightful, meaningful and important book that belongs on the top shelf of any library.— Greg Fields, author of Through the Waters and the Wild